 Any complaints or ongoing claims against a carrier in a state-to-state move should be filed with the Federal Motor Carrier Safety Administration, which operates under a somewhat different set of rules.
 In this case, claims for damage must be filed within 9 months after delivery.
 The mover must acknowledge receipt of your claim within 30 days and must either deny it or make you a settlement offer within 120 days of accepting the claim.

 Interstate movers are required to participate in a dispute resolution or arbitration program to address your loss and damage claims.
 If the mover does not provide you with information on its participation, ask for it.

 If you have a complaint against a mover, make sure to file your complaint with the correct entity.
 Contact the Georgia Department of Public Safety for in-state moves.
 Contact the Federal Motor Carrier Safety Administration for state-to-state moves.
-The Georgia Department of Law's Consumer Protection Division only handles complaints against movers which involve violations of the Georgia Fair Business Practices Act, such as false, misleading or deceptive advertising.
+The Georgia Attorney General's Consumer Protection Division only handles complaints against movers which involve violations of the Georgia Fair Business Practices Act, such as false, misleading or deceptive advertising.